 On the skin, you can apply essential oils in four ways: by massage, by compress, in the bath or under the shower.

 The oil does not dissolve in water.
-It must be mixed with a product where it will be diluted easily before pouring it in the bath water (a shower gel, milk, bath salts).
+You must mix with a product to dilute easily before pouring it into the bath water (a shower gel, milk, bath salts).
 This will prevent skin irritation or burning.

 Ideal temperature: 36-38°C

 Duration: 15 to 20 minutes

 Dosage: Mix with a neutral base, EO don’t mix with water

 Children: 2 to 3 drops of EO / Adults: 5 to 10 drops of EO

 Advice: Do not wash after the bath.
 Dry yourself lightly so as to allow the EO to act on your skin.
 Avoid eye contact.

 Examples: pain relief baths (lavender, eucalyptus); skin care baths (ylang-ylang, geranium); stimulating baths (lemon, linalool thyme); anti-cellulite baths (eucalyptus, lemon)

 In massage, essential oils can be used directly on the skin if

 These will be virgin cold pressed without chemical treatment